QLab: Video playback

 QLab is capable of playing back multiple video formats, fully integrated with audio playback and other cues.
 In addition to video files, QLab can route and display video signals from cameras, through multiple supported protocols.
 A text editor is also available for surtitles and other applications, and video effects can be applied to any content.
 The video system in QLab supports advanced use cases such as projection mapping.

 Video output is available through a variety of protocols.
 QLab 5 utilizes multiple layers of abstraction in its video output system, allowing output devices such as screens and projectors to be split, combined, and manipulated.
 QLab can output video through the Mac's native video outputs, Blackmagic Design video adapters, and network devices over Syphon and NDI.

 Show control integration

 QLab supports MIDI bi-directionally.
 QLab allows MIDI signals to be sent as a cue to trigger other devices, such as digital audio consoles.
 The software also accepts MIDI signals as triggers for its own cues.
 MIDI signals can be sent to QLab from any other MIDI capable device, using a MIDI interface.

+In addition to MIDI control, QLab also supports MIDI timecode and linear timecode, allowing users to trigger cues in sync with external devices.